 In addition, there is a sophisticated regime of legal consequences consisting of injunctions and claims for damages as well as the destruction, surrender, recall, removal and withdrawal of infringing products from the market.
 These consequences correspond to those of patent infringement.

 Until 2019, appropriate confidentiality measures were not required for a legal protection of trade secrets under German law.
 Rather, the subjective intention of the owner of the secret to keep it secret was taken into account.
-Therefore, for "best practices" it is necessary to refer to literature and guides on know-how protection.
+Therefore, as of yet only few court decisions have been rendered on this subject and for "best practices" one should refer to literature and guides on know-how protection.
 In this respect, it is always emphasised that a comprehensive protection system is required that interlinks personnel, technical and organisational measures (also see 1.5 Reasonable Measures).

 Ultimately, however, "best practices" are difficult to define in the abstract, but must always be oriented to the requirements of the respective company and the trade secret to be protected.
 It remains to be seen how German case law will develop with regard to such “best practice”.